 You can manage projects and delete/rename files via maiden.
 But sometimes you’ll need to copy files between your computer and norns, like audio.

-File management between norns and macOS is best achieved via file share, but we suggest using SFTP to connect norns to your Windows laptop via WIFI.
+File management between norns and macOS is best achieved via Samba/SMB, but we suggest using SFTP to connect your computer to norns in case Samba is unsuccessful.
 An SFTP client (such as Cyberduck) can connect to the IP address shown on the norns screen.